iSEE-Laboratory/EgoExo-Fitness/Raw_annotations/README.md

 # Details about the released EgoExo-Fitness Dataset

 ## ⏬ Download
 To download the dataset, please sign the [License Agreement](../License_Agreement.pdf) and send it to liym266@mail2.sysu.edu.cn for downloading our datasets and raw annotations.
+We provide the following downloading ways:
-After applying for the dataset, you would be provided a download link of BaiDu Net Disk, which would be expired in one week.
-If you hope to download our dataset from Huggingface, please fill your Huggingface UserName or Email in the License Agreement and apply the dataset [here](https://huggingface.co/datasets/Lymann/EgoExo-Fitness).
+- **Baidu NetDisk**: After applying for the dataset, we will sent you a download link of Baidu NetDisk, which would be expired in one week.
+- **Huggingface**: We have also uploaded our dataset on Huggingface.
+If you hope to download our dataset in this way, please sign the [License Agreement](../License_Agreement.pdf) together with your Huggingface UserName or Email, and then apply the dataset [here](https://huggingface.co/datasets/Lymann/EgoExo-Fitness).

 ## Data
 EgoExo-Fitness featrues synchronized egocentric and exocentric fitness videos.
 Through the provided link, you can download the following data: